oasis-tcs/openeox/eox-core-v-1-0/prose/edit/src/conformance.md

 ### Conformance Clause 5: OpenEoX Core Actionable Viewer

-A viewer satisfies the "OpenEoX Core Actionable Viewer" conformance profile if the viewer fulfills the following groups of requirements:
+A viewer satisfies the "OpenEoX Core Recommending Viewer" conformance profile if the viewer fulfills the following groups of requirements:

 The viewer: